Computing History – the early 8-bit years

 I have been interested in computers since the early 1980s.
 My father brought home a ZX Spectrum (the old rubber-keyed one) from Lasky’s (a pre-cursor to the Dixons brand) from Kingston-Upon-Hull.
 The fun we had (honest!) going through the Horizons cassette that came free with it.
 My brother would sit and play the Brick In The Wall game until he could get that ‘just right’ move of the bat in order to remove the final brick from the screen.

-Programming, however, via the medium of GFA BASIC (and a little bit of 68000) was much more interesting.
-I could use a BASIC similar, but way more powerful, than what I’d learned on the ZX Spectrum and it wasn’t long before I was churning out utilities and some, quite awful, demos.
+Programming, though, via the medium of GFA BASIC (and a little bit of 68000) was much more interesting.
+I could use a BASIC similar, but way more powerful, than what I’d learned on the ZX Spectrum and it wasn’t long before I was churning out utilities and some (quite awful) demos.

 Unfortunately for me, most of these demos have been preserved on DemoZoo by Lotek.
 Believe me when I say that the sampled demos *are* awful.
 If you’re really unlucky, I might still have the GFA BASIC v2 source code for them knocking about somewhere 🙂

-Some of the demos were quite good though, especially the Synthetic Delights (100+ Amiga ‘chip music’ modules on a single disk) and Pinball Illusions demo (music ripped from the Amiga and would just about fit onto a Atari ST disk).
-Both of these demos used my GFA Linker to enable all of the files to be stored inside a single larger file, which automatically ensured that the demo would run from a hard-disk and would also load all of the data into memory if you had spare available.
+Some of the demos were quite good though, especially the Synthetic Delights (100+ Amiga ‘chip music’ modules on a single disk, driven from a selectable menu) and Pinball Illusions demo (music ripped from the Amiga that would just about fit onto a Atari ST disk).
+Both of these demos used Terry King’s Spriteworks as well as my own GFA Linker.
+This tool enabled all of the data files to be stored inside a single larger file, which automatically ensured that the demo would run from a hard-disk.
+It would also allow those ST owners with bigger memories to load all of the data into memory if there was spare available.
+Not that I’d learned about link-filing from my time as a demo-compilation disk creator whilst being part of The Source.
+Ahem .. 🙂

 Why did I call myself Mug UK?